ic-labs/django-icekit/docs/overview/at-a-glance.rst

 ---------------

 The engine that runs GLAMkit is called ICEkit.
-ICEkit is a toolkit for building CMSes, designed for any small team of content professionals.
-For an overview, see :doc:`overview/at-a-glance`.
-One day there will be other flavours of ICEkit for other markets - this anticipated future is why the repository and some classes are called 'ICEkit'.
-For now, ICEkit and GLAMkit are much the same thing, and we prefer using 'GLAMkit'.
+ICEkit is a toolkit for building CMSes, designed for small teams of content professionals.
+One day there will be other flavours of ICEkit for other markets - this anticipated future is why the repository and some classes are named `ICEkit`.
+For now, you can treat ICEkit and GLAMkit as more-or-less interchangeable.

 Why did we create GLAMkit and ICEkit?
 -------------------------------------